 Entrants are responsible for obtaining any necessary licenses, royalties, release forms, clearances and permits necessary to present their work.
 The Vermont International Film Festival is not responsible for any claim involving copyright, trademark, credits or royalty infringement related to the work.
 If your work is accepted into the Festival, we must be able to screen it without any encumbrances whatsoever.

 Accepted films must be available in the designated exhibition formats: BluRay or DCP.

-Accepted films may screen in limited engagement theatrically prior to Festival exhibition, but cannot already be involved in clearly monetized distribution deals, e.g., iTunes, Netflix, Amazon, Hulu, Cable VOD, PBS broadcast or cable telecast, prior to October 19, 2018.
+Accepted films may screen in limited engagement theatrically prior to Festival exhibition, but cannot already be involved in clearly monetized distribution deals in the USA, e.g., iTunes, Netflix, Amazon, Hulu, Cable VOD, PBS broadcast or cable telecast, prior to October 18, 2018.
 Distribution deals concluded prior to the Festival but that don't go into effect until after the Festival do not affect consideration for acceptance at VTIFF.